donderom/stemerge/README.md

 ## Supported languages

-At the moment the following languages are supported:
+At the moment, the following languages are supported:

 * English (Porter2 stemming algorithm)
 * Finnish